• Skip to primary navigation

 Why you will love this recipe:

-• These paleo corn muffins taste just like classic cornbread and are so soft and crumbly you'd never guess these were made without cornmeal and without grains.
+• These gluten-free cornbread muffins have the perfect cornbread texture!
+They taste just like classic cornbread and are so soft and crumbly.
+You'd never guess these were made without cornmeal and without grains.

-• Besides being paleo this cornbread muffin recipe is also healthy, dairy free, gluten free, refined sugar free, keto and low carb.
+• Besides being paleo this cornbread muffin recipe is also healthy, dairy free, gluten free, refined sugar free, keto, and low carb.

 • Coconut flour - to help give these muffins the perfect crumbly texture - do not try swapping the coconut flour for another flour.